rishi00789/Insta-Backend-API/README.md

 You are required to Design and Develop an HTTP JSON API capable of the following operations,
 •	Create an User
-  o	Should be a POST request
+  -	Should be a POST request
-  o	Use JSON request body
+  -	Use JSON request body
-  o	URL should be ‘/users'
+  -	URL should be ‘/users'

 •	Get a user using id
-  o	Should be a GET request
+  -	Should be a GET request
-  o	Id should be in the url parameter o	URL should be ‘/users/<id here>’
+  -	Id should be in the url parameter
+  -	URL should be ‘/users/<id here>’

 •	Create a Post
-  o	Should be a POST request
+  -	Should be a POST request
-  o	Use JSON request body
+  -	Use JSON request body
-  o	URL should be ‘/posts'
+  -	URL should be ‘/posts'

 •	Get a post using id
-  o	Should be a GET request
+  -	Should be a GET request
-  o	Id should be in the url parameter o	URL should be ‘/posts/<id here>’
+  -	Id should be in the url parameter
+  -	URL should be ‘/posts/<id here>’

 •	List all posts of a user
-  o	Should be a GET request
+  -	Should be a GET request
-  o	URL should be ‘/posts/users/<Id here>'
+  -	URL should be ‘/posts/users/<Id here>'